Largest Landmass City In The Us

 Defining a City: More Than Just Population

 The scientific underpinnings of Sitka's unique status lie in its geography and the historical context of Alaskan statehood.
 Geographically, Sitka is situated on Baranof Island and part of Chichagof Island, both of which are part of the Alexander Archipelago in Southeast Alaska.
-This region is characterized by steep mountains, temperate rainforests, and numerous islands and inlets.
+So this region is characterized by steep mountains, temperate rainforests, and numerous islands and inlets.
 The challenging terrain has historically limited development and population growth, leading to a dispersed settlement pattern.

 Historical Roots: From Tlingit Settlement to Russian America